Get Certified as a Psychedelic-Assisted Therapy Provider (PATP)*

 Large Group Seminars

-10 Months of weekly 60 minute online groups in breakout rooms where you will practice and discuss different techniques of psychedelic-assisted therapy.
+10 Months of bi-weekly 120 minute online groups in breakout rooms where you will practice and discuss different techniques of psychedelic-assisted therapy.

 Two zoom calls per month in your small group assignments discussing cases, homework and other relevant topics.